Bored of the same old paint job? Give your walls and surfaces a modern, decorative touch with faux painting and finishes.

 When it comes to home interiors, nothing can beat the appeal and charm of marble.
 But not all of us have the budget for such expensive installations.
 Nevertheless, you can opt for the shorter and more affordable route – marbleizing.

 This faux version may not have the feel of real marble but it perfectly simulates the look.
 Honestly, that’s better than nothing and the result is astoundingly gorgeous.
 The key to a flawless marbleizing effect is neat strokes with a steady hand.

-Ideally, you should get a lot of practise before painting on the final surface.
-You may also look up tutorial videos online to gain deeper insights into different styles and techniques.
+Ideally, you should get a lot of practice before painting on the final surface.
+You may also lookup tutorial videos online to gain deeper insights into different styles and techniques.

 The main implement needed for this faux finish is a stippling brush.
 Now, these brushes are specially designed for creating this effect and typically feature short, stiff bristles.
 So, get one of these and press its ends onto a wet painted or glazed surface.